Select Page

 1. Background

-Allied powers: the United States, Soviet Union, Britain, and France.
+Allied powers: the USA the former Soviet Union Great Britain and France.
 The

-city of Berlin, located in the Soviet zone, was similarly divided into
+in some way the city of Berlin which was situated in the Soviet zone was equally divided into Groups.

 four sectors.
-Tensions quickly arose between the Allied powers and the
+Relations between the Allied powers and the

-The Allies, led by the United States, responded with the Berlin Airlift,
+The Allies led by the United States returned with the BERLIN AIRLIFT.

 2. Key Players